NhiLa/msse642/assignments/weekly-projects/project-2-threat-analysis.md

 #### 1. Spoofing - Impersonation of Legitimate Users

 The GHC application was previously compromised via a brute-force attack on login credentials, confirming that spoofing is a real and demonstrated threat.
 The application currently lacks enforced password complexity, multi-factor authentication, and account lockout.
-All of which are standard countermeasures for spoofing.
 Mitigation requires enforcing strong passwords, implementing MFA (especially for admin roles), adding login rate limiting and account lockout after repeated failures, and logging all authentication events for review.

 #### 2. Tampering - Unauthorized Modification of Data

 The application description explicitly anticipates database tampering as a risk.
 Tampered data in this application could take many forms: a malicious actor might modify a member's event completion record to erase a pattern of no-shows, alter a medical record to hide a condition from trip leaders, manipulate payment records to avoid dues, or tamper with waiting list positions to gain access to a popular trip.
-Mitigations include prepared statements / parameterized queries to prevent SQL injection, strict input validation on all user-supplied fields, integrity hashing of critical records, immutable audit logs stored outside the production database, and file integrity monitoring on the web server.
+Mitigations include prepared statements/parameterized queries to prevent SQL injection, and file integrity monitoring on the web server.

 #### 3. Information Disclosure - Exposure of Confidential Data